Abandoned & Little-Known Airfields:

 The layout of Thunderbird #1, as depicted on the 1948 USAF Phoenix Urban Area Chart (courtesy of Scott O'Donnell),

-with the large ramp area on the south side, and 3 runways to the north.
+with the large landing mat on the south side, and 3 runways to the north.

-It depicted the hangars & aircraft parking ramp on the south side of the field.
+depicted the Thunderbird hangars & landing mat on the south side of the field.

-However, the former location of the 3 runways (on the north side of the road)
+and the remains of the 3 runways on the north side of the road.

 "Thunderbird #1" was still depicted on the September 1953 Phoenix Sectional Chart (courtesy of Chris Kennedy).